What type of GMC registration is required for entry to the 2-year Foundation Programme (F1)?

 If you have not yet qualified from medical school:

-• A copy of the email/letter from the GMC proving you are not required to take PLAB.
-Please visit the GMC’s website.
-The onus is on all applicants to determine if they are required to sit PLAB.
+Please visit the GMC’s website for further information.
+The onus is on you to determine if you are required to sit PLAB.

 If you have already qualified from medical school:

-For further information about PLAB, please see https://www.gmc-uk.org/registration-and-licensing/join-the-register/plab
+For further information about PLAB, please visit the GMC website.

 How do I provide evidence of completion of PLAB 1 and/or PLAB 2 after I have submitted my eligibility application?

-If, however, you have not sat and passed all of your PLAB tests at the time of your eligibility application (which is often the case), then you will need to continue to update the UKFPO’s Eligibility Office every time you book and/or pass a PLAB test in line with the stated deadlines in the Eligibility Guidance.
+If you have not sat and passed all of your PLAB exams at the time of your eligibility application (which is often the case), then you will need to continue to update the UKFPO every time you pass or fail a PLAB exam in line with the stated deadlines in the Eligibility Guidance.

-To do this, after you have submitted your eligibility application, you must email helpdesk@foundationprogramme.nhs.uk each time that you book another PLAB test, or receive confirmation from the GMC that you have passed another PLAB test.
+To do this after you have submitted your eligibility application, you must forward the email confirmation that you receive from the GMC confirming your pass/fail to helpdesk@foundationprogramme.nhs.uk.

 What are the deadlines for booking/completing PLAB 1 and PLAB 2?

-It is the responsibility of the applicant to ensure they have booked and completed both parts of PLAB and have obtained provisional registration by the stated deadlines for programme commencement in August 2024.
+It is the responsibility of the applicant to ensure they have completed both parts of PLAB and have obtained provisional registration by the stated deadlines for programme commencement in August.
 This process can take several months, it is therefore recommended to begin the process at least 3 months in advance.

-If you do not pass either part of PLAB/ meet the deadlines/ submit evidence stated to obtain provisional registration, your application will be deemed ineligible/ withdrawn from the process.
+If you do not pass either part of PLAB, meet the deadlines or submit the evidence stated to obtain provision al registration, your application will be deemed ineligible and withdrawn from the process.

 Do I need to sit PLAB to obtain provisional registration with the GMC?

-Applicants should check the General Medical Council (GMC) website to determine if they are required to sit PLAB in order to obtain provisional registration with the GMC.
-The onus is on all applicants to ensure they have checked with the GMC regarding PLAB requirements.
-UKFPO is unable to advise who may be required to sit PLAB.
+You can check the GMC website to determine if you are required to sit PLAB in order to obtain provisional registration with the GMC.
+The onus is on you to ensure you have checked with the GMC regarding PLAB requirements.